Caltrop256/InfiniCanvas/README.md

 Navigate to the directory in which you want to save the project in.

 Clone the repository (this will create a new folder).

 `$ git clone https://github.com/caltropuwu/infinicanvas`

 Move into the directory.

 `$ cd infinicanvas`

+Install dependencies.

+`$ npm install --save`

+Rename `creds.example.json` to `creds.json` (located in /backend) and fill out all relevant information.

+InfiniCanvas uses MySQL to store data.
+Make sure a server is running locally.
+Create a database and execute the queries found in /tables.sql.

+Start the application

+`$ node --harmony app.js`

+The server should now be online on `http://localhost:5000/`!

 # Tutorial